 Coconut oil Benefits

-This gorgeous, decadent recipe also contains raw cacao powder, which is not only abundant in nutrition, but a seriously indulgent treat for all chocolate lovers.
+This gorgeous, decadent recipe also contains raw cacao powder which is not only abundant in nutrition, but a seriously indulgent treat for all chocolate lovers.
 Loving all things chocolate myself, I use raw cacao powder in lots of my raw food recipes and this one is certainly no exception.
 Just be careful (and this goes for whatever recipe you are using your raw cacao in) not to cook it, as this will render it no longer raw and could destroy a lot of its nutrition which you are paying a premium for; or if you do heat it it should not reach temperatures above 42 degrees Celsius if you want to keep all its healthful nutrients and enzymes in tact.

 Just use normal (and much cheaper) cacao powder if you plan to use it in your cooked bakes as it still contains lots of nutrition, but raw is definitely superior.